 Crafting carts and tailoring them to exactly what I wanted in terms of taste and potency was unexpectedly easy, rewarding, and so much fun.
 I was expecting complicated mixing instructions, danger warnings, and difficult to follow advice.
 Instead, the process was as easy as mixing three ingredients together.
 My first was composed of cannabis oil, MCT oil, and flavor extract.
 Since then many things have changed and there are now many more options.
 There’s a wide range of vape ready carrier mediums for cannabis, CBD and other vapable oils including propylene glycol (PG), vegetable glycerin (VG), corn syrup, alcohol, medium chain triglyceride (MCT), wax liquidizer, and pure terpenes (terps).
 Most of the mentioned carriers have some kind of health drawback, but if you look deep enough at anything you’ll find something bad for you.
-Recently, MCT oil, wax liquidizer, and terpenes, or a combination of them, are the most popular ingredients for your mix.
+Recently, MCT, wax liquidizer, and terpenes, or a combination of them, are the most popular ingredients for your mix.

 Cannbis Oil (CO) or CBD Oil

-The starting place and base of the cartridge is the CO.
-I prefer to make my own CO using the Source Turbo by Extractcraft (extractcraft.com) for three reasons.
+The starting place and base of the cartridge is a great CO or CBD extraction.
+I prefer to make my own extractions using the Source Turbo and EtOH PRO by Extractcraft (extractcraft.com) for three reasons.
 First, I can control exactly what’s going into my extract.
 Using food-grade ethanol extraction in a closed loop system is healthy and safe.
 Second, it’s WAY better quality in terms of potency, terpenes, and flavor.
-Third, and most importantly, trim works great because added flavoring in the cjuice transforms losing trim into a hero oil mix.
+Third, and most importantly, trim can work great because using advanced filtering and adding terpene profiles can transform losing trim into a hero cart mix.
 Using trim to make quality vape cartridges is a huge value and the ExtractCraft products make it possible.
 Last, it is incredibly fun to craft your own carts exactly how you like them and blow peoples minds when you share them.